jackokring/agon-vdp/README.md

 #### PlatformIO VSCode/Linux (Debian)

 You will need to `sudo apt install python3-pip python3-dev` to get python up before adding the VSCode plugin for `PlatformIO`.
 When building you will get a warning about changed core default setting.
 Just open the repository root as a folder.
 The `cspell` plugin was also used.
 If your system is small, then avoid installing the recommended `C/C++` plugin as the built in C/C++ tool is good enough (for this project) and uses much less resources.
-Remember it comment out `//#define EMULATED` in `agon.h` if you are building for hardware and not the `fab-agon-emulator`.
-This will enable all features that are not yet supported in the emulator.

 #### Arduino IDE settings (Not Used for Building `firmware.bin`)